cryptpad/documentation/user_guide/share_and_access.rst

 .. note::

-   Shared folders have their own history, separate from the :Ref:`drive_history`.
+   Shared folders have their own history, separate from the :ref:`drive_history`.
 Restoring the history of the drive does not affect shared folders, conversely the history of a shared folder can be restored without affecting the rest of the drive.

 .. _access: